 - Write letters daily and share honest details about your life.
-Tell your partner about what you have planned. - Visit often, weekly if possible. - Talk on the telephone, as your budget will permit. - Bring some of your friends to visit with your partner. - Share a common interest, such as reading the same book or watching the same television show. - Share your budgeting concerns with each other. - Make decisions about money, children, housing, and jobs together.
+Tell your partner about things that are happening in your life. - Invite her to visit often, weekly if possible. - Talk on the telephone, as your partner's budget will permit. - Ask her to bring some of her friends with her when she visits. - Share a common interest, such as reading the same book or watching the same television show. - Show concern for her money problems. - Help her make decisions about money, children, housing, and jobs.

-Your partner may feel a lack of control in your relationship.
-The offender may be angry or upset when you are not around when he phones you or when you miss a visit.
-Your partner may also get upset if you have to make an emergency decision without his input.
-Some offenders may not like having to depend upon others.
-These changes are normal, and your partner's fears are understandable.
+Because you are in prison, you may feel a lack of control in your relationship.
+You need to control any anger you feel when she is not around when you phone her or when she misses a visit.
+You may also get upset if she has to make an emergency decision without your input.
+You may not like having to depend upon others.
+These feelings and fears are normal, but you must try to understand what your partner is going through.
 In these situations, talk about your feelings and concerns with each other openly and honestly.
-You will also have to learn to say 'no' when you cannot do something for your partner.
-You need to take care of yourself even if your partner feels threatened at times.
+You will also have to learn to accept it when your partner cannot do something for you.
+You need to understand that your partner must put herself and the children first.